-- (a) Ballots and two preaddressed envelopes with instructions on how to return ballots shall be mailed by first-class mail or delivered by the association to every member not less than 30 days prior to the deadline for voting.
+- (a) An association shall provide general notice of the procedure and deadline for submitting a nomination at least 30 days before any deadline for submitting a nomination.
+Individual notice shall be delivered pursuant to Section 4040 if individual notice is requested by a member. - (b) An association shall provide general notice of all of the following at least 30 days before the ballots are distributed: - (1) The date and time by which, and the physical address where, ballots are to be returned by mail or handed to the inspector or inspectors of elections. - (2) The date, time, and location of the meeting at which ballots will be counted. - (3) The list of all candidates' names that will appear on the ballot. - (4) Individual notice of the above paragraphs shall be delivered pursuant to Section 4040 if individual notice is requested by a member. - (c) Ballots and two preaddressed envelopes with instructions on how to return ballots shall be mailed by first-class mail or delivered by the association to every member not less than 30 days prior to the deadline for voting.
 In order to preserve confidentiality, a voter may not be identified by name, address, or lot, parcel, or unit number on the ballot.
 The association shall use as a model those procedures used by California counties for ensuring confidentiality of vote by mail ballots, including all of the following: - (1) The ballot itself is not signed by the voter, but is inserted into an envelope that is sealed.
 This envelope is inserted into a second envelope that is sealed.
-In the upper left hand corner of the second envelope, the voter shall sign the voter's name, indicate the voter's name, and indicate the address or separate interest identifier that entitles the voter to vote.

-- (2) The second envelope is addressed to the inspector or inspectors of elections, who will be tallying the votes.
+In the upper left-hand corner of the second envelope, the voter shall sign the voter's name, indicate the voter's name, and indicate the address or separate interest identifier that entitles the voter to vote. - (2) The second envelope is addressed to the inspector or inspectors of elections, who will be tallying the votes.
 The envelope may be mailed or delivered by hand to a location specified by the inspector or inspectors of elections.
-The member may request a receipt for delivery. - (b) A quorum shall be required only if so stated in the governing documents or other provisions of law.
-If a quorum is required by the governing documents, each ballot received by the inspector of elections shall be treated as a member present at a meeting for purposes of establishing a quorum. - (c) An association shall allow for cumulative voting using the secret ballot procedures provided in this section, if cumulative voting is provided for in the governing documents. - (d) Except for the meeting to count the votes required in subdivision (a) of Section 5120, an election may be conducted entirely by mail unless otherwise specified in the governing documents. - (e) In an election to approve an amendment of the governing documents, the text of the proposed amendment shall be delivered to the members with the ballot.
+The member may request a receipt for delivery. - (d) A quorum shall be required only if so stated in the governing documents or other provisions of law.
+If a quorum is required by the governing documents, each ballot received by the inspector of elections shall be treated as a member present at a meeting for purposes of establishing a quorum. - (e) An association shall allow for cumulative voting using the secret ballot procedures provided in this section, if cumulative voting is provided for in the governing documents. - (f) Except for the meeting to count the votes required in subdivision (a) of Section 5120, an election may be conducted entirely by mail unless otherwise specified in the governing documents. - (g) In an election to approve an amendment of the governing documents, the text of the proposed amendment shall be delivered to the members with the ballot.